 Are diet drinks okay?

 Although diet beverages contain no calories, they have a high acid content which harms teeth.
-They have the potential to displace water and milk which are the best drink choices.
+They have the potential to displace water and milk and dehydrate the body.
 They also maintain a desire for sweet food and drinks, so by switching to water, you will reduce your cravings.

 What can I drink while exercising?

 For general exercise less than an hour water is the best choice for hydration.
 If you’re exercising intensively for longer than an hour, electrolytes can help to replace your fluids faster.
-Though sports drinks can assist with hydration while exercising for longer period, they often contain a lot of sugar and are high in kilojoules.
+Though sports drinks can assist with hydration while exercising for longer periods, they often contain a lot of sugar and are high in kilojoules.
 If you are exercising to lose weight and want to maintain healthier teeth, then water is the best choice for hydration.